bgolab/JustPicoBasic/README.md

 JustBasic is a BASIC interpreter for Raspberry PI PICO RP2040

-Inspired by Sinclair BASIC I used on my first ZX Spectrum personal computer.

 State of work:
 - the project is targetted for both PICO and Windows (used mostly as development platform now)
 - the supported features are described in the manual folder; relevant examples can be found in examples folder